 Why

 We've entered an era in which every organisation will have to make changes to be profitable and sustainable.
 New regulations are making that 'not optional'.
 Everybody is open to change but nobody wants disruption.
-Changes that don't destabilise a system are small, selective, and based on proven solutions, as when we use genetics to cure disease or protect crops, by selectively inserting genes or switching off parts.
+Changes that don't destabilise a system are small, selective, and based on proven solutions.
+It is like how we use genetics to cure disease or protect crops, by selectively inserting genes or switching off parts.
 Small changes, big improvements.
 But we know how to edit genetic code without disrupting life.
 We are not as good at editing business or government.
 This course teaches a bit towards that.
 Why are some designs more immune to costs and risks and others less resistant?
 What can hotels can learn from hospitals; aircraft maintenance from dental care; or waste removal from property insurance?

 How